America Forward Policy Priorities for Education Reform

 Over the last several decades, different theories of change have influenced federal education policy.
 Some have suggested that if only more financial resources were available — if teachers were better paid or classes were smaller — results would follow.
 If we started earlier, with high quality early childhood education, all children could succeed.
 If parents had school choices and competition played a role in resource allocation, schools would improve.
 If we set high academic standards, schools would get better.
 If we addressed the significant barriers to college access and success, students would thrive.

-The America Forward Education Task Force and its policy working groups have collectively identified policy opportunities and developed its priorities for early learning, elementary and secondary education, and higher education.
+The America Forward Education Task Force and its policy working groups have collectively identified policy opportunities and developed its priorities for early learning, elementary and secondary education, higher education, and career and technical education.

 Click below to learn more about our work in each of these areas: